 We talk a lot about the classic troika — Captain James T. Kirk, Mr. Spock.
-Dr. Leonard “Bones” McCoy— and how they align themselves with the classic Freudian designations of id, ego, and super-ego.
+Dr. Leonard “Bones” McCoy — and how they align themselves with the classic Freudian designations of id, ego, and super-ego.
 (Well, maybe you don't talk about this a lot, but I do.)
 Still, things get interesting when pairs break away.
 Kirk/Spock and Kirk/Bones have a natural function; the decision-maker using logic and the decision-maker investigating his conscience.
 When the primary focus is away, however, well, that's when we can have a great deal of fun.

-Spock/Bones spats are always a delight, and more often than not a TOS episode will conclude with a little volley between the two as goofy music plays on the soundtrack.
+Spock/Bones spats are always a delight, and more often than not, a TOS episode will conclude with a little volley between the two as goofy music plays on the soundtrack.
 (I did my due diligence, the official instrument of “Spock and Bones are zinging one another” is the bassoon!)

-Sometimes their interactions do get serious — their philosophical discussion about the Genesis Device in The Wrath of Khan almost crosses the line from friendly disagreement to plain old impolite — but by and large all Spock/Bones spats reinforce the idea that these two spacefaring individuals love and need one another to keep the engines moving.
+Sometimes their interactions do get serious — their philosophical discussion about the Genesis Device in The Wrath of Khan almost crosses the line from friendly disagreement to plain old impolite — but, by and large, all Spock/Bones spats reinforce the idea that these two space-faring individuals love and need one another to keep the engines moving.

 In between the Cold War intrigue and adventure in “The Trouble With Tribbles,” which might still be the best introductory episode for a TOS newbie, there is no shortage of levity.
-This is a story that concludes with fuzzballs bouncing off our Captain's head, after all.
+This is a story that concludes with fuzzballs bouncing off our captain's head, after all.

 When Dr. McCoy and Spock are analyzing the swiftly breeding pests, Spock expresses frustration about the human desire for “soft, furry, pleasant” creatures.
-Suddenly Bones announces he's made a discovery.
+Suddenly, Bones announces he's made a discovery.
 “What is that, Doctor?”
 Spock asks.
 “I like them better than you,” he fires back, in a way that says that he's kidding but also maybe kinda not.

 One Spat Beyond

-The Kelvin Timeline films didn't ignore this corner of Star Trek lore, and actors Zachary Quinto and Karl Urban sank their teeth into the rivalry best in the third film, Beyond.
+The Kelvin Timeline films didn't ignore this corner of Star Trek lore, and actors Zachary Quinto and Karl Urban sank their teeth into the rivalry best in the third film, Star Trek Beyond.
 The Enterprise is destroyed and the crew is rolled out like dice on Altamid, a planet in the Necro Cloud nebula.
-Spock and Bones end up together, and engage in some bickering wherein Bones cries out, “Cut the horshit!”
+Spock and Bones end up together, and engage in some bickering wherein Bones cries out, “Cut the horseshit!”

 But Spock is injured.
 Luckily, Bones is a doctor, as he's reminded us in every timeline.
-He also figures yanking a piece of shrapnel (causing green blood stains!) will hurt less if Spock is temporarily perplexed by a seemingly random question (“What's your favorite color?”).
+He also figures yanking a piece of shrapnel (causing green blood stains) will hurt less if Spock is temporarily perplexed by a seemingly random question (“What's your favorite color?”).

-Anyhow, after Spock howls in pain he lays out one of the most-Vulcan sentences ever heard across all of Star Trek.
+Anyhow, after Spock howls in pain, he lays out one of the most-Vulcan sentences ever heard across all of Star Trek.
 “If I may adopt a parlance with which you are familiar, I can confirm your theory to be... horseshit.”